top of page

 Comprehensive Coverage and Confidence

-Rest assured knowing that AFRS is fully insured by VFIS, where each public safety-grade drone is covered by its unique serial number.
+Rest assured knowing that AFRS is fully insured as a fire/rescue entity, where each public safety-grade drone is covered by its unique serial number.
 This ensures that your agency receives the peace of mind knowing that all operations are properly covered.

 A Trusted Partner in Emergency Services